SDGforskning/sdg-strings/SDG12_query_action_WoS.md

     OR "introduc*" OR "pathway$" OR "path$" OR "route" OR "roadmap" OR "towards" )
     NEAR/5
-        ("10 Year Framework of Programmes" OR "10-Year Framework of Programmes" OR "10YFP" OR "policy" OR "policies" OR "governmental" OR "governance" OR "action plan$" OR "regulation" OR "regulatory" OR "legal" OR "law$" OR "standards" OR "code$ of conduct" OR "accounting" OR "reporting"
+        ("10 Year Framework of Programmes" OR "10YFP" OR "policy" OR "policies" OR "governmental" OR "governance" OR "action plan$" OR "regulation" OR "regulatory" OR "legal" OR "law$" OR "standards" OR "code$ of conduct" OR "accounting" OR "reporting"